 On Wednesday 4/24 there was another DoS attack of a more limited and focused scale around 3-4 pm time frame

-On Tuesday 4/30 beginning at 5 am, (0900 UTC) there was a server issue which returned an error 404 message to anyone trying access the web site.
-The .htaccess file was somehow corrupted, which later caused a error 500 message.
+On Tuesday 4/30 beginning at 5 am, (0900 UTC) there was a server issue that returned an error 404 message to anyone trying to access the website.
+The .htaccess file was somehow corrupted, which later caused an error 500 message.
 This outage lasted until approximately 2 pm (1800 UTC) when the .htaccess file was reloaded.

-There appears to be some issue with my version of WordPress, the server in use and the version of PHP.
-The ISP recently upgraded my sever and migrated my site over to a new unit, which was supposed to be transparent.
+There appears to be some issue with my version of WordPress, the server in use, and the version of PHP.
+The ISP recently upgraded my server and migrated my site over to a new unit, which was supposed to be transparent.
 Right.
 I am working with the ISP to resolve these issues as quickly as possible and return to my regular blogging.

 Update: All fixed, for now anyway.
 Something about a mismatched password in the backend.
 To all those that tried to comment, my apologies.
 It should all be working correctly now.